Once Before I Die: Production

-Anthony March was a lieutenant in the US Cavalry who served in China and Burman in World War II.
+Anthony March was a lieutenant in the US Cavalry who served in China and Burma in World War II.
 He wrote his debut novel Quit for the March at the encouragement of Maxwell Perkins.
 It was published by Scribner's in 1945.
 March's obituary said it had "slight initial success but was rediscovered two decades later."

 Once Before I Die was the debut directorial effort from John Derek, a photographer and a former actor who finalized his divorce from the film's lead actress Ursula Andress eight months before its release.

 Filming began on location in the Philippines in 1964.
 Filming was difficult, and the cast and crew were not fully paid.
-However Jaeckel later said the film was one of his favorites.
+However, Richard Jaeckel later said the film was one of his favorites.

 During the filming Rod Lauren met Filipino actress Nida Blanca, whom he later married.
-In 2001 Lauren fled the Philippines, charged with Blanca's murder.
+In 2001, Lauren fled the Philippines, charged with Blanca's murder.
 He killed himself in 2007.

 The film was known as No Toys for Christmas and The 26th Cavalry.
 Jock Mahoney makes an uncredited appearance in the film.

 The film includes Andress appearing in a nude scene.
 Stills from this were later sold to Playboy magazine.
 "If we were ashamed of them we wouldn't have published then", said Andress.
 "It's always a matter of taste, intention and attitude.
 Striptease can be vulgar or artistic.
 The same thing applies to nudity."